tweihaha/tweihaha.github.io/_pages/univ-freq.md

 It is an universe controlled by frequency.
 Every planet will be attracted by a specific frequency.
 You have to use the corresponding frequencies to attract and absorb the planets.

+This is the homework of MUSIC 256A (CS 476A) at Stanford University.

 ### Collect All the Planets!

 <img width="60%" src="/assets/img/univ-freq/univfreq.png">